p4yy/java-payy/README.md

 # JavaPayy

 JavaPayy is a Discord bot project designed for facilitating sales within Discord servers.
-The bot is developed using JDA (Java Discord API) and MySQL, utilizing PlanetScale for efficient data management.
-However, it's possible to utilize other MySQL hosting services.
+The bot is developed using JDA (Java Discord API) and supports both MySQL and PostgreSQL databases for efficient data management.
+It's adaptable to various MySQL hosting services or PostgreSQL setups, providing flexibility in database choices based on user preferences or specific requirements.

 ## Configuration